josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_compliance_as_opacity.md

 ---

-## 🥸 What “compliance as opacity” looks like
+## 🥸 What “Compliance as Opacity” Looks Like
 - **Interventions without witnesses**: platforms flip switches, devices ghost behaviours, pipelines reroute your life — and no notice ever lands.
 - **Secrecy as default**: rule manifests, explainability packets, decision logs are locked away under the banner of “security.”
 - **Plausible deniability as script**: officials can say “no record we can share” even while the machinery has already marked and moved you.